Montel McKenzie

 Montel Brian McKenzie (born 31 December 1997) is an English television personality and semi-professional footballer.
-He currently plays as a right-back for club Folkestone Invicta.
+He currently plays as a right-back for club AFC Whyteleafe.

 He is known for appearing as a contestant on the tenth series of the ITV2 dating show Love Island in 2023, as well as the second series of Love Island: All Stars in 2025.

 Early life

 Montel Brian McKenzie was born on 31 December 1997 in Waltham Forest, London.
 McKenzie previously worked as an account manager.